Environment and Safety

 A list of exemptions allowing higher levels of the above substances in specific items is given in Schedule A2 of The Hazardous Substances and Packaging (Legislative Functions and Amendment) (EU Exit) Regulations 2020.
 Some additional, broader exemptions, for example equipment intended for Military purposes, are also permitted in Schedule 1 Part 2 of the UK 2012 Regulations.

-Lead - The use of lead is subject to ongoing investigation by Amphenol Limited across its present product ranges.
+- Lead – The use of lead is subject to ongoing phase out by Amphenol Limited across its present product ranges.
 Aluminium and copper alloys containing lead are typically covered by ROHS exemptions 17 and 18 (ie EU ROHS exemptions 6b-II and 6c).

 Many customers in the Aerospace, Military and Transport sectors have requested that Amphenol Limited continue to use ‘Leaded Solder’ for their specific applications and wherever possible, Amphenol Limited will accommodate the requests.

-Mercury, PBDE, PBB, DEHP, BBP, DBP, DIBP – The homogeneous materials within the products manufactured and sold by Amphenol Limited do not contain these substances in levels exceeding 0.1%.
+- Mercury, PBDE, PBB, DEHP, BBP, DBP, DIBP – The homogeneous materials within the connector products manufactured and sold by Amphenol Limited do not contain these substances in levels exceeding 0.1% w/w.

 The REACH Regulation